Aerobird98/flow/README.md

 # Flow

-A compact web based rich-text editor that builds on top of [Slate-js](https://docs.slatejs.org/) with powerful, yet simple and accessible editing capabilities.
-It's using a design system not just for its beautiful **UI** but also for handling efficient and consistent document **styling**, this means that it may _lack_ some editing capabilities of other rich-text editors by design, typographic caracteristics like changing the _font-family_, _font-size_ or _line-height_, theme specific emphasis like changing text and bg colors, however in exchange you get consistent **styling** and possibly good typography across all your documents.
+A compact web based **rich-text editor** that builds on top of [Slate-js](https://docs.slatejs.org/) with powerful, yet simple and accessible editing capabilities.
+It's using a design system not just for its beautiful UI but also for handling efficient and consistent document **styling**, this means that it may _lack_ some editing capabilities of other rich-text editors by design, typographic caracteristics like changing the _font-family_, _font-size_ or _line-height_, theme specific emphasis like changing _text and bg colors_, however in exchange you get consistent **styling** and possibly **good typography** across all your documents.

-This app is using [Preact-js](https://preactjs.com/) a fast 3kB alternative to [React-js](https://reactjs.org/) with the same _modern_ **API**, bundled by [esbuild](https://github.com/evanw/esbuild) a _truly fast_ **JavaScript** bundler and minifier that packages up **JavaScript** and **TypeScript** code for distribution to the web.
-Using [Theme-ui](https://theme-ui.com/) the Design Graph Framework to provide an opinionated design system paired with [FontAwesome](https://fontawesome.com/)'s **awesome** free solid icons (I wanted to use pro, but sadly that's not alowed for open-source projects...).
+Flow (the app) is using [Preact-js](https://preactjs.com/) a _fast 3kB alternative_ to [React-js](https://reactjs.org/) with the same _modern_ API, bundled by [esbuild](https://github.com/evanw/esbuild) a _truly fast_ **JavaScript** _bundler and minifier_ that packages up **JavaScript** and **TypeScript** code for distribution to the web.
+Using [Theme-ui](https://theme-ui.com/) the **Design Graph Framework** to provide an opinionated design system paired with [FontAwesome](https://fontawesome.com/)'s free **solid** icons.

 ## Usage

 Use the buttons in the tools section at the top of Flow (the app) or use _keyboard_ sortcuts listed in the table below to toggle _mark-style_ formating like **Bold** or _Italic_ on the selected text or _block-style_ formating like Paragraphs, Heading types or Aligning on the block the cursor is in.
-Flow (the app) will highlight buttons when their format is active on the selected text or on the block the cursor is in.
-Flow (the app) has an autosaving feature that saves your currently edited document to your browser's _local-storage_ container which you can access through the developer-tools of your browser.
+Flow (the app) will highlight buttons when their format is active.
+Flow (the app) has an autosaving feature that saves your currently edited document to your browser's _local-storage_ container under a `value` key, which you can access through the developer-tools of your browser.

 | Shortcut          | Description                                |
 | ----------------- | ------------------------------------------ |